 American Actress/Producer and LGBTQ+ Activist, Laverne Cox was awarded an Honouree Award at the 2016 Variety’s Power of Women.
-She spoke of the importance of her being presented the award as a way of trans women being recognised within the same space as other women.
-She discusses how such events help to change the all-too-often narrative that suggests trans woman are not real women.
+She spoke of the importance of her being presented with the award as a way for trans women to be recognised within the same space as other women.
+She discusses how such events help to change the all-too-often narrative that suggests trans women are not real women.
 She even manages to include a lyric from Beyonce’s ‘Lemonade’ <3.

 At the 2018 Glamour Women of the Year Summit Halsey delivered her poem Inconvenient Women, telling women around the world: “You were not put on this earth to make everybody else’s life easier.
 So please, be inconvenient.”
 We hear that!

 In 2013, during her speech for winning the Cecil B. DeMille Award at the Golden Globes, Jodie Foster thanked her “…heroic co-parent, ex-partner in love but righteous soul sister in life…” Cydney Bernard praised their “modern family”.
 Many have called it Foster’s coming out speech, after years of speculation about her sexuality, with some criticising her for taking so long to speak about it.
 Here at Nonchalant we believe you talk about your sexuality in your own time, on your own terms, and love this speech for illustrating that.